 Where the Child Resides

-Children may choose to elect which parent they want to live with.
+Children may choose which parent they want to live with.
 Under Alabama law (O.C.G.A. § 19-9-3, (5)-(6)) the child should be at least 14 in order to have that right.
 The judge also has the option to determine if the child is mature enough to be part of this conversation.

 In some cases, a judge may believe the child is being manipulated by one parent against the other parent concerning living arrangements.
 Under Alabama law, the child will not likely have to testify about his/her custodial preferences, but an expert or professional counselor might speak for the child.